 - You decide to skip socializing with friends because of anxiety.

 - You find it hard to establish or maintain a relationship because of anxiety.

-- You worry too much about things making it hard to focus during the day.
+- You worry too much about things, sometimes making it hard to focus during the day.

 - You don’t enjoy certain activities like you used to or have trouble engaging.

-- You have trouble sleeping at night because anxiety keeps you awake.
+- You have trouble sleeping at night because anxiety sometimes keeps you awake.

 - Restlessness, agitation, or tension

-- Heavy sweating and rapid breathing and heart rate
+- Heavy sweating, rapid breathing, and increased heart rate

 - Difficulty sleeping, insomnia, and fatigue